 Max Puertas Alarcón (Loja, Ecuador, December 17, 1935 – Machala, Ecuador, July 22, 2016) was an Ecuadorian lawyer, judge, writer, and cultural figure.
 Known for his integrity in the legal field, he held various roles, including judge, where he was celebrated for his ethical standards.
 He was also an active contributor to Ecuadorian literature, authoring works such as Historia del pequeño Miguel Ángel (2002), an autobiographical work depicting early 20th-century life in Loja and Portovelo.

-Continue reading “Max Puertas Alarcón”Category: Poets
+Continue reading “Max Puertas Alarcón”Jenny Romero Pape

 Jenny Romero Pape (1930 – Unknown) was an Ecuadorian poet and cultural figure.
 Best known for her poetry collection La rosa de cristal (1958), she explored themes of love, solitude, faith, and patriotism.
 In 1968, she also published Por un mundo mejor, a work linked to Ecuadorian essays and Catholicism.
 Romero Pape was also active in the cultural scene of Guayaquil as a member of the Agrupación “Cultura y Fraternidad” (Culture and Fraternity Association).
 She wrote the lyrics for the anthem of the “Nueve de Octubre” National High School, created during a competition, with music composed by Divina Icaza Coronel.